Key learnings from launching TranslatePress, a WordPress multilingual plugin that anyone can use

 If you’re looking to build a reliable product that’s here for the long term, you need to price it accordingly.

-This translated into having a subscription based pricing, which is billed yearly, auto renewed annually.
+This translated into having subscription-based pricing, which is billed yearly, and auto renewed annually.

 Here’s a breakdown of the sales that came in last month: